Best CPU for gaming in 2023 – top picks from AMD and Intel

 - No support for DDR4

-In terms of sheer value, the AMD Ryzen 5 7600X is a hard act to follow with its incredibly aggressive asking price of just $299.
+In terms of sheer value, the AMD Ryzen 5 7600X is a hard act to follow with its incredibly aggressive asking price of just $299, marking it as the best budget CPU on this list.
 That’s a full $30 cheaper than the Intel equivalent.
 This model keeps this more standard than with Raptor Lake, sticking to the tried and true 6-core (12 threads) build but shrinking the silicon in half with the 5nm process.

 What does that mean for you?
 Well, if you’re investing in an AMD Ryzen 5 7600X with DDR5 memory in your machine, you’re going to be able to feel that 4.7 GHz frequency straight out of the box.
 Single-core performance thrives with higher clock speeds, and that won’t be an issue as the extra bandwidth of PCIe 5.0 can be used to full capacity.

-When buying a CPU you should consider the asking price and the performance offered.
+When buying a CPU for your desktop PC, you should consider the asking price and the performance offered.
 Typically speaking, if you’re someone who wants to push games to their limit, then an i7 / Ryzen 7 would be a smarter choice than the weaker alternatives.

 Clock speeds are important, too, so if you want to overclock, shop for those processors that are pushing the 5.0 GHz rate.
 What’s more, TDP is an essential consideration as well, as Intel currently goes up to 125W, and AMD’s upcoming line will have a power draw of up to 170W base TDP.